Quansight/Quansight-website/README.md

 Storyblok has two kinds of API keys: a preview key and a public key.
-With the Storyblok preview key, you can pass either `version=draft` or `version=published` to the Storyblok content API (side note: Storyblok has multiple APIs, but the main API is the content API).
+With the Storyblok preview key, you can pass either `version=draft` or `version=published` to the Storyblok content API, where `version=draft` shows the *Saved* version of content from Storyblok and `version=published` shows the *Published* version from Storyblok.
+(Side note: Storyblok has multiple APIs, but the main API we are concerned with is the content API).
 In contrast, [the public key only allows access to published content](https://www.storyblok.com/docs/api/content-delivery#topics/authentication).